 Google Search Console Verification:

-In case a website owner sets up a mobile site on a subdomain or n a different domain, he is required to verify the website in the Google search console.
-Once verified, mails and notifications will be sent to you pertaining issues such as crawl errors, Googlebot blocking and manual actions.
-This is worth noting that Google considers www.abc.com and m.abc.com as different properties, therefore you must verify both the versions in order to get the full data.
+In case a website owner sets up a mobile site on a subdomain or in a different domain, he is required to verify the website in the Google search console.
+Once verified, emails and notifications will be sent to you about issues such as crawl errors, Googlebot blocking, and manual actions.
+This is worth noting that Google considers www.abc.com and m.abc.com as different properties, therefore you must verify both versions to get the full data.

 Google doesn't have any plans to change the way canonicals function.
 The document says that they will continue to carry weightage all along, and will serve appropriate results to users searching on desktop or mobile.
 The noting comes as a sigh of relief for webmasters and website owners who own sites with a large number of canonicals in place.